Alternate History Wank

 - The Roman Empire in the Slaveworld novels.
 The empire never fell, sparing the world from The Dark Ages, resulting in a Crapsaccharine World free from pollution and social unrest.

 - The Roman Empire again in Kirk Mitchell's Germanicus trilogy (Procurator; The New Barbarians; Cry Republic).
-The division point is in the distant past compared to the time of the books, and is the trial of Jesus before Pontius Pilate — Pilate frees him instead of turning him over to the Jewish leaders.
-Jesus was not crucified, Christianity never rose, the Roman Empire never fell.
+The division point is in the distant past compared to the time of the books, and is the trial of Jesus before Pontius Pilate — Pilate frees him instead of having him crucified, thus Christianity never rose, the Roman Empire never fell.
 It holds most of Western Europe and has provinces in North America and Africa.
-The Serican Empire (Chinese) hold much of Asia, and are making inroads into the Americas; The Aztecae control South America and southwest North America.
+The Serican Empire (Chinese) hold much of Asia, and are making inroads into the Americas.
+The Aztecae control South America and southwest North America.

 - The Roman Empire again again again.
 In the Romanitas series of books by Sophia McDougall, the survival of Emperor Pertinax leads to Rome controlling Europe, India, South America, half of Africa and most of North America.
 Japan controls the whole of Oceania, South East Asia, and parts of Siberia.
 China is reduced to a buffer state between the two.
-There's also an independent Africa that rebelled from Roman control.
+There's also an independent Africa which broke away from Roman control.

 - Life: Dougal Dixon's The New Dinosaurs is a faux-nature book about how dinosaurs continued to evolve after the K-T extinction failed to happen.
 It's got shades of this trope, in that the lucky reptiles somehow manage to come up with close equivalents of nearly every major ecological type of mammal — baleen whales, anteaters, squirrels — rather than sticking with body plans and strategies of survival that'd already been working fine for them.